St Kilda East

 The level of residential development activity in St Kilda East is very low in comparison to the average area assessed nationally by AreaSearch

-Commercial development approvals this financial year amount to $6.3 million, suggesting limited commercial focus.
-Compared to Greater Melbourne, St Kilda East has significantly lower building activity, 84.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-This activity is also below national averages, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 12.0% standalone homes and 88.0% medium to high-density housing, attracting downsizers, investors, and first-time purchasers with affordable entry pathways.
-With around 4826 people per dwelling approval, St Kilda East indicates a highly mature market.
-By 2041, the area is projected to grow by 4,142 residents.
+In the current financial year, $6.3 million in commercial approvals have been registered, indicating limited commercial development focus compared to Greater Melbourne, where St Kilda East has significantly less development activity (84.0% below average per person).
+This constrained new construction typically reinforces demand and pricing for existing properties.
+The recent construction comprises 12.0% standalone homes and 88.0% medium and high-density housing, attracting downsizers, investors, and first-time purchasers with affordable entry pathways.
+With around 4826 people per dwelling approval, St Kilda East reflects a highly mature market.
+By 2041, the population is expected to grow by 4,142 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development